 If you invite someone as a moderator, they have complete control over the session.
 They also get the recording link emailed to them.

 - From Invitations select the Invitation Options menu.

 - Select Invite Attendee.

 - Type the name and email of the attendee.

 - Select the role you want to give them.

-Collaborate emails the personal invitation with everything the attendee needs to join the session, including a unique session link only they can use.
 Make sure your session name clearly informs attendees what the session is for.